laravel/docs/cache.md

 ## Cache Tags

 > **Warning**
 > Cache tags are not supported when using the `file`, `dynamodb`, or `database` cache drivers.
-Furthermore, when using multiple tags with caches that are stored "forever", performance will be best with a driver such as `memcached`, which automatically purges stale records.
+Furthermore, when using multiple tags, performance will be best with a driver such as `memcached`, which automatically purges stale records, instead of `redis` which could end up storing a lot of stale records when expiring tagged cache items do expire.

 <a name="storing-tagged-cache-items"></a>
 ### Storing Tagged Cache Items